pubkey/rxdb/docs-src/adapters.md

 ## Node-Websql

 This adapter uses the [node-websql](https://github.com/nolanlawson/node-websql)-shim to store data on the filesystem.
-It's advantages are that it does not need a leveldb build and it can be used when multiple nodejs-processes use the same database-files.
+Its advantages are that it does not need a leveldb build and it can be used when multiple nodejs-processes use the same database-files.

 ```js
 // npm install pouchdb-adapter-node-websql --save